 - Essentially, the WTO is a place where governments who are members go, in order to sort out the trade problems they face with each other.

 - The first step is to talk.
 The WTO was born out of negotiations, and everything the WTO does is the result of negotiations.

 - The bulk of the WTO’s current work comes from the 1986-94 negotiations called the Uruguay Round.

 The negotiations have helped to liberalize trade where countries have faced trade barriers and wanted them to be lowered.
-But the WTO is not just about liberalizing trade, and in some cases, its rules are such that trade barriers get support— for example, to prevent the spread of disease or protect consumers.
+But the WTO is not just about liberalizing trade, and in some cases, its rules are such that trade barriers get support— for example, to protect consumers.

 History of WTO